-The Manager will be able to terminate the Reinvestment Plan, in its sole discretion, upon not less than 30 days' notice to the Plan Participants (via the Participants through which the Unitholders hold their Class A Units) and the Plan Agent.
-The Manager will also be able to amend, modify or suspend the Reinvestment Plan at any time in its sole discretion, provided that it gives notice of that amendment, modification or suspension to Unitholders, which notice may be given by the Fund by issuing a press release.
-The Fund will not be required to issue Class A Units into any jurisdiction where that issuance would be contrary to applicable laws.
+The Manager is able to terminate the Reinvestment Plan, in its sole discretion, upon not less than 30 days' notice to the Plan Participants (via the Participants through which the Unitholders hold their Class A Units) and the Plan Agent.
+The Manager is also able to amend, modify or suspend the Reinvestment Plan at any time in its sole discretion, provided that it gives notice of that amendment, modification or suspension to Unitholders, which notice may be given by the Fund by issuing a press release.
+The Fund is not required to issue Class A Units into any jurisdiction where that issuance would be contrary to applicable laws.